tealtools/dekaf/README.md

-# Dekaf for Apache Pulsar
+# Dekaf for Apache Pulsar™

 Dekaf is a visual user interface for Apache Pulsar: <https://dekaf.io>